-- Welcome (our year commences with a group welcome picnic event) - Cultural Days (including our all of Kinder annual Celebration Day in Term 4) - Easter & Christmas (including our all of Kinder annual Family Sports Day & Egg Hunt + Xmas in the Park) - Mother's Day & Father's Day - Seasons - Transitions - Our support of Balibo Kindergarten, East Timor - Our shared future with the local Boon Wurrung - Our community and each other - Birthdays
+- Welcome (our year commences with a group welcome picnic event) - Cultural Days (including our all of Kinder Celebration of Culture and Kindness Day in Term 1) - Easter & Christmas (including our annual Family Sports Day & Egg Hunt + Christmas in the Park) - Mother's Day & Father's Day - Seasons (including exploring the 6 seasons of the people of the Kulin Nation) - Transitions as new adventures and opportunities - Our support of Balibo Kindergarten, East Timor - Our shared future with traditional custodians of the land - Our community and each other - Birthdays something that is particularly special to the children!

 We celebrate the birthdays of children very simply.
-The child makes a birthday crown, we sing "Happy Birthday" as a group, and a photo will be taken to capture the special memory.
-Family members of the birthday child are invited to come to Kindergarten to be part of the celebration.
+A birthday crown is made, we sing "Happy Birthday" as a group, and a photo will be taken to capture this special memory.
+Family members of the birthday child are invited to come to Kindergarten to be part of the celebration and share their story of how special their child's birthday is to them.